MicrosoftDocs/azure-aks-docs/articles/aks/azure-cni-overlay.md

 # Configure Azure CNI Overlay networking in Azure Kubernetes Service (AKS)

 The traditional [Azure Container Networking Interface (CNI)](./configure-azure-cni.md) assigns a VNet IP address to every pod.
-It assigns this IP address from a prereserved set of IPs on every node *or* a separate subnet reserved for pods.
+It assigns this IP address from a pre-reserved set of IPs on every node *or* a separate subnet reserved for pods.
 This approach requires IP address planning and could lead to address exhaustion, which introduces difficulties scaling your clusters as your application demands grow.

 With Azure CNI Overlay, the cluster nodes are deployed into an Azure Virtual Network (VNet) subnet.
 Pods are assigned IP addresses from a private CIDR logically different from the VNet hosting the nodes.
 Pod and node traffic within the cluster use an Overlay network.
 Network Address Translation (NAT) uses the node's IP address to reach resources outside the cluster.
 This solution saves a significant amount of VNet IP addresses and enables you to scale your cluster to large sizes.
 An extra advantage is that you can reuse the private CIDR in different AKS clusters, which extends the IP space available for containerized applications in Azure Kubernetes Service (AKS).